About us

 Closing Interdepartmental TREES Challenge 2025

-Transforming reality requires changing the thinking that sustains it.
+Transforming reality requires changing the way we think about it.

 The inequalities in Latin America are historical and structural.
-They are not limited to income: they affect education, health, political representation and opportunities. political representation and opportunities.
+They are not limited to income: they affect education, health, political representation, and opportunities.

-In contexts of distrust and polarization, it is not enough to create new programs or isolated policies. programs or isolated policies.
-We must transform how we understand inequalities.
+In contexts of mistrust and polarization, it is not enough to simply create new programs or isolated policies.
+We must transform the way we understand inequalities.

 Imagen del componente quienes somos